 Acceptance constant (k).
-The minimum allowable quality index.
-[The acceptance constant k is the acceptance limit associated with the quality index quality measure.]
+The minimum allowable quality index (Q).
+[The acceptance constant k is the acceptance limit associated with the quality index quality measure.
+In other words, for acceptance, Q must be greater than or equal to k.]

 Sample standard deviation (s).
 A measure of the dispersion of a series of results around their average, expressed as the square root of the quantity obtained by summing the squares of the deviations from the average of the results and dividing by the number of observations minus one.